Staphylococcal Scalded Skin Syndrome (SSSS) in Children

 - Redness of the skin

-- Fluid-filled blisters that break easily and leave an area of moist skin
+- Fluid-filled blisters that break easily and leave an area of moist skin that soon becomes tender and painful

 The symptoms of staphylococcal scalded skin syndrome can be like other health conditions.
 Make sure your child sees his or her healthcare provider for a diagnosis.